arjitc/virsh-remote-getstatus/README.md

 * Python

 ## Configuration
-Edit status.py (Line 7) and change the key to something else apart from test
+Edit status.py (Line 7), change the key to something else apart from "test" and replace "YOUR_IP_HERE" with your IP address

 ## Running
 > python status.py